-The name of the product reported will be auto-populated from what was reported on Form 4000.
-This question is limited to commercialized products and is used to disable questions related to manufacturing.
+The name of the product reported will be auto populated from what was reported on Pre-Cellular Therapy Essential Data (4000) form.
+This question is limited to commercially available or pre-commercial products and is used to disable questions related to manufacturing.

 If a commercially available product is selected, several questions on this form will be disabled and cannot be answered.

-Report if the product has a cell product ID in question 2 and specify the ID in question 3.
+If the cell product has a cell product ID, specify the ID in question 3.
 Product IDs can be numeric or alphanumeric.

 Report the date (YYYY-MM-DD) this product was infused.
-If the product was infused over multiple days, report the first date of infusion.
+If the product was infused over multiple days, report the start date of infusion.

 If the exact date is unknown, please view General Instructions, General Guidelines for Completing Forms for more information on reporting partial and unknown dates.

 Question 7-9: Was the entire volume of product infused?

 If the product being infused as a cellular therapy is a portion from a prior HCT (e.g., DLI / DCI), the portion becomes the “entire” product for the purposes of this form.
 The intent is to capture if the product being infused was given in its entirety or not.
 If the entire volume of the product was not infused, select No and specify what happened to the reserved portion in questions 8 – 9.

 If multiple bags of a commercially available product are shipped to your center and one or more bags are stored for future infusions, report No and specify what happened to the reserved portion in questions 8 – 9.

 Questions 10-13: Specify the route of product infusion: